Where is your business leaking profit – and how can you fix it?

 The 13 Touchpoint Leaks™

 A ‘Touchpoint’ is every interaction a potential customer has with your business.
-A leak occurs when your marketing is not aligned to capturing a customer at every stage of their buying journey.
-Having these leaks means you may lose potential customers – they will simply go elsewhere, not notice you, remember you or stay with you.
+A leak occurs when there isn’t something in place that will support your customer’s decision and motivate them to the next step.
+Having these leaks means you may lose them – they will simply go elsewhere, not notice you, remember you or stay with you.

 So, what are the 13 Touchpoint Leaks™ – and how can you spot them in your business?